ABOUT KACHIN BAPTIST CONVENTION (KBC)

 - To assist the development of the KBC churches; provide training to encourage and support them; pray for them in their ministry.

 - To keep the principles of the Baptist Church, to be united and bound together in the love of our lord Jesus Christ.

-- To build up the congregations through churches being the centres of local communities.
+- To build up the congregations through churches being the centers of local communities.

-The following activities will be carried out in order to achieve the objectives of the Kachin Baptist Convention.
+The following activities will be carried out to achieve the objectives of the Kachin Baptist Convention.

 - To give support to the Convention, Zone Associations and Local Churches as necessary.